Runze Tian

 prof_pic.jpg

 Hi there, I am Tian Runze!
-I am from China CN and I am passionate about Mathematics and AI Technologies.
+I come from China and I am passionate about Mathematics and AI Technologies.
 I am an individual who enjoys experimenting, thinking, learning, and creating.

 I am currently a graduate student in the elite statistics program at the School of Statistics, Renmin University of China.
 I am also a research intern at GenSI Lab, THU-AIR, where I work on cutting-edge generative AI research.